tardate/LittleArduinoProjects/Electronics101/SerialInterface/UsbToRJ45/README.md

 The EIA/TIA-561 standard describes the use of 8P8C connectors for RS-232 serial interfaces.

-However it appears many vendors have their own proprietary wiring schemes, which would explain why cables dont always work as expected!
+However it appears many vendors have their own proprietary wiring schemes, which would explain why cables don't always work as expected!
 The table below shows the T568B wiring color scheme with EIA/TIA-561 pin assignments, compared with
 [SGI Onyx2](https://techpubs.jurassic.nl/manuals/linux/enduser/SGIconsole_HW_CG/sgi_html/apb.html) pin assignments,